roydejong/Enlighten/README.md

         echo "You requested an article with this name: $name";
     });

-**Check out the full documentation and quickstart guide:
+**Check out the full documentation and quickstart guide at
 <https://enlighten.readthedocs.org/en/latest/>.**